julianlam/feps/fep/fc48/fep-fc48.md

 The side effects of these activities are implicit and are defined in the [ActivityPub] specification.

-A generic server SHOULD support other activity types defined in the [ActivityPub] specification.

-Other activities MUST NOT have implicit side-effects.
-Any side-effects, such as collection updates, MUST be specified by clients as additional activities.
-Clients can embed them into an activity using the `result` property, or send them as separate activities.
+A generic server can only carry out the side effects of basic activities.
+Therefore, clients MUST specify the side effects of all other activities as additional activities.
+Clients can embed them into an activity using the `result` property, or send them separately.

+A generic server MAY support other activity types defined in the [ActivityPub] specification.

+## Authentication and authorization

+A generic server MUST verify all objects according to the universal authentication and authorization procedures described in [FEP-fe34: Origin-based security model][FEP-fe34].

+When processing activities submitted by a client, the server can only check permissions for basic activities.
+Therefore, recipients SHOULD NOT use the same-origin policy to verify permissions.

 ## Managing collections